NLTGit/automated_infrastructure_compliance_framework/README.md

 3) Confirm start of pipeline by clicking on "Release"

 <img src="images/Screen Shot 2019-10-15 at 8.31.55 AM.png">

+## GitHub Actions Deployment/installation overview
+GitHub Actions is essentailly GitHub's implementation of continuous integration (CI) and continuous deployment (CD) tools.
+They help you automate your software development workflows and are executed directly in the repo of one's choosing.
+One develops an Action in a public repo and publishes to the GitHub Marketplace.
+Then, someone creates a workflow yaml file for that action in the top level of their repo.
+Actions can be triggered pretty much in any number of ways that one can perform git commands on a repo such as push to a branch, commiting to a brach, create a pull request, creating an issue in a repo's project, etc. One glaring feature, not yet available, is the capability to manually trigger an action.

+We've worked around this by specifying the action trigger in the example workflow on a push to a non-default branch such as "deployment".
+Therefore your "master" brunch won't clutter with commits that are used to trigger actions.

+To implement the AICF Action please visint the aicf-action marketplace page at:
+The readme for the AICF Action is located at:

 ## **Some Example CLI Commands:**

 _Apply_